 Who is the team behind the VT Downing Unique Opportunities Fund?

-The fund is managed by award-winning* Rosemary Banyard.
+The fund manager is award-winning* Rosemary Banyard.
 Rosemary began her career with James Capel & Co where she was a senior investment analyst for 12 years before becoming a Fund Manager at AIB Govett.

 Rosemary rose to prominence and developed a reputation as one of the leading female fund managers in the UK when she joined Schroders in 1997.
 For almost 20 years, she was known for running the acclaimed Schroder UK Smaller Companies Fund with Andy Brough, and was for many years lead manager of the award-winning Schroder Mid Cap Fund Plc, as well as heading up several other segregated UK equity mandates, managing total assets of around £1 billion.

-Rosemary is supported by the Downing Fund Managers team, which was established in 2010 by award-winning**** Fund Manager Judith MacKenzie.
-Judith heads up the nine-strong team who manage over £184 million in publicly listed assets (as at 29 February 2020).
-The investment team have many years’ experience across both private and public equity markets.
+Rosemary is supported by the Downing Fund Managers team, which was established in 2010 by Fund Manager Judith MacKenzie.
+Judith heads up the 15-strong team who have many years’ experience across both private and public equity markets.

 Downing Fund Managers is a boutique asset management business, drawing on Downing LLP's 30-year venture capital track record.